sravps7/sravps7.github.io/_posts/2025-04-12-future-of-mobility.md

 ## New Mobility Players

 FINN is reimagining vehicle ownership through flexible subscription models, while FlixBus created an asset-light approach to mass transit by partnering with local operators rather than owning fleets.

-## Competitive Landscape

-The Chinese threat loomed large throughout the visit.
-Manufacturers like BYD produce comparable cars at a fraction of the cost.
-With economic uncertainties and trade tensions, European automakers face existential challenges in the coming decades.

-## Conclusion

-The European automotive industry faces profound challenges despite its rich heritage and engineering excellence.
-The trip challenged assumptions: electrification is progressing more slowly than expected, autonomy is not the immediate priority anticipated, and the survival of some storied brands appears uncertain without bold strategies.

-Successful transformation will require balancing technological advancement with cultural meaning, operational excellence with design, and tradition with sustainability—a balancing act that will determine whether Europe maintains its leadership in the evolving transportation landscape.